wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

 Represents a timestamp value that is calculated based on the specified granularity value.
-For example, granularity value is <code>1d</code>, the timestamp represents the start of the day calculated adhering to the timezone provided in the time filter. e.g., <code>timeSpan: '2021-06-21T00:00:00.0000000+05:30'</code>
+For example, if the granularity value is <code>1d</code>, the timestamp represents the start of the day calculated adhering to the timezone provided in the time filter. e.g., <code>timeSpan: '2021-06-21T00:00:00.0000000+05:30'</code>

 </td>